Organism Referred for Identification, Aerobic Bacteria

 Method Description Describes how the test is performed and provides a method-specific reference

 Pure isolates of aerobic organisms received on slants are inoculated onto culture plates based on Gram-stain morphology, the source of the isolate, clinical history, and previous results submitted by the referring client.
 In general, routine media utilized includes chocolate blood agar, sheep blood agar, and eosin methylene blue agar.
-After incubation at 35 degrees C in 5% CO2, the organism is identified using 1 or a combination of the following techniques: commercial identification strips or panels, MALDI-TOF mass spectrometry, conventional biochemical tests, carbon source utilization, and nucleic acid sequencing of the 16S ribosomal RNA (rRNA) gene.(Manual of Clinical Microbiology.
+After incubation at 35 degrees C in 5% CO(2), the organism is identified using one or a combination of the following techniques: commercial identification strips or panels, MALDI-TOF mass spectrometry, conventional biochemical tests, and nucleic acid sequencing of the 16S ribosomal RNA (rRNA) gene.(Manual of Clinical Microbiology.
 11th edition.
 Edited by JH Jorgensen, MA Pfaller, KC Carrol, et al. Washington, DC, ASM Press, 2015; RS Weyant, CW Moss, RE Weaver, et al: Identification of unusual pathogenic gram negative aerobic and facultatively anaerobic bacteria.
 CDC, Atlanta, GA, 1996; Bergey's Manual of Systematic Bacteriology, Vol 1.
 Edited by NR Krieg.
 Baltimore, MD, Williams and Wilkins, 1984; Kolbert CP, Persing DH: Ribosomal DNA sequencing as a tool for identification of bacterial pathogens.
 Curr Opin Microbiol 1999;2:299-305)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.